alexiarstein/kernelinstall/README.md

  * English
  * Spanish

+## Features

-This is a simple tool that fetches the latest stable kernel release from [kernel.org](https://kernel.org) configures it for debian, compiles and installs it.
+This is a powerful tool that fetches the latest stable kernel release from [kernel.org](https://kernel.org), configures it, compiles and installs it.

-For now it only works on debian or distros that use debian as their upstream.

 **New features:**
- * 🎉 **GUI Interface** with Python/GTK3 (see `gui/` folder)
+ * 🎉 **GUI Interface** with Python/GTK3 - Modern graphical interface with real-time progress
+ * 🎉 **Multi-Distribution Support** - Works on Debian, Ubuntu, Mint, Arch, Manjaro, Fedora, RHEL and more
+ * 🎉 **Automatic Package Manager Detection** - Automatically uses apt, pacman, dnf, zypper or emerge
- * 🎉 **Dracut Support** for systems like Soplos Linux that don't use initramfs-tools
+ * 🎉 **Dracut Support** - Full support for dracut initramfs systems (Soplos, Arch, Fedora)
- * 🎉 **Automatic initramfs detection** (dracut, initramfs-tools, mkinitcpio)
+ * 🎉 **Automatic initramfs detection** - Detects and uses dracut, initramfs-tools, or mkinitcpio

-It needs testing on ubuntu, mint, elementary or some of those.
-Please create an issue if you are willing to test with the results.
+ * 🎉 **Interactive Compilation** - Choose between CLI and GUI mode after compilation
+ * 🎉 **Process Control** - Cancel button in GUI properly terminates installation
+ * 🎉 **Multi-language** - Full internationalization support (English and Spanish)

+## Testing

+This installer has been tested on multiple distributions.
+If you test it on Ubuntu, Mint, Elementary or other distributions, please create an issue with your results to help improve compatibility.

 Thanks!